Shares rally, oil slumps as Iran-Israel ceasefire goes into effect

 PHOTO

-SYDNEY - Oil tumbled 4%, global shares surged and the dollar dropped on Tuesday as U.S. President Donald Trump said a ceasefire between Israel and Iran was in place, a dramatic turnaround after the U.S. bombed Iran's nuclear sites over the weekend.
+Oil tumbled 3%, global shares surged and the dollar dropped on Tuesday as U.S. President Donald Trump announced a ceasefire between Israel and Iran, a dramatic turnaround after the U.S. bombed Iran's nuclear sites over the weekend.

 Brent futures had already slid 7% on Monday and U.S. shares jumped after Iran made a token retaliation against a U.S. base and signalled it was done for now.

-With the immediate threat to the vital Strait of Hormuz shipping lane seemingly over, the global benchmark was last at $67.68 a barrel, its lowest since June 11.
-U.S. crude futures dropped 3.6% to $66.02 a barrel.
+With the immediate threat to the vital Strait of Hormuz shipping lane seemingly over, the global benchmark touched its lowest since June 11 and was last at $69.11 a barrel, U.S. crude futures dropped 3.2% to $66.32 a barrel.

-"With markets now viewing the escalation risk as over, market attention is likely to shift towards the looming tariff deadline in two weeks' time," said Prashant Newnaha, senior Asia-Pacific rates strategist at TD Securities.

-"Our sense is that the quicker than expected resolution to the Middle East conflict leads to expectations for a swifter resolution on tariffs and trade deals."
+"Investors mostly shrugged at what appeared on the surface a seismic geopolitical event over the weekend and those who kept their nerve and held off from de-risking have so far been proven right," said Kenneth Broux, head of corporate research FX and rates at Societe Generale.

+Israeli Defence Minister Israel Katz saying he had ordered the military to strike Tehran in response to what he said were Iranian missiles fired in a violation of the ceasefire, did little to disrupt the mood.
+Iran said it had not violated the ceasefire.

 RATE CUTS APPROACHING?

+Investors are also keeping a close eye on remarks from Federal Reserve policymakers, who in aggregate have been nervous about giving any signs that rate cuts are imminent.

-Federal Reserve Vice Chair for Supervision Michelle Bowman said the time to cut interest rates was getting nearer as risks to the job market may be on the rise.
+However, Vice Chair for Supervision Michelle Bowman said on Monday the time to cut interest rates was getting nearer as risks to the job market may be on the rise.

 That followed Fed Governor Christopher Waller saying on Friday he would consider a rate cut at the July 29-30 meeting.

-Fed Chair Jerome Powell will have his own chance to comment when appearing before Congress later on Tuesday and, so far, has been more cautious about a near-term easing.
+Fed Chair Jerome Powell will appear before Congress later on Tuesday and, so far, has been more cautious about a near-term easing.

 The euro rose 0.2% to $1.1602 on Tuesday, having gained 0.5% overnight.

-The yen and euro benefited from the slide in oil prices as both the EU and Japan rely heavily on imports of oil and liquefied natural gas, while the United States is a net exporter.
+The yen and euro benefited from the slide in oil prices as both the EU and Japan rely heavily on imports of oil and liquefied natural gas, while the U.S. is a net exporter.

-(Reporting by Wayne Cole and Stella Qiu, Ankur Banerjee in Singapore, and Alun John in London; Editing by Raju Gopalakrishnan and Bernadette Baum)
+(Reporting by Wayne Cole and Stella Qiu, Ankur Banerjee in Singapore, and Alun John in London.
+Editing by Bernadette Baum and Mark Potter)